Rhigos: Sport and leisure

 One of the village's social hubs is the Rhigos RFC club house.
-The rugby union team play in Division Five, South Central of the Welsh Rugby pyramid.
+The rugby union team play in Division Three, West Central of the Welsh Rugby pyramid.
 Rhigos Sports Hall is a volunteer-run facility, and is located adjacent to the rugby club.
 It provides a range of indoor sporting facilities to Rhigos and the surrounding areas.
 The Rhigos WCKA Kickboxing Club meet in the hall each week and is part of the Welsh Contact Karate Association.
 Members of the club were part of the Wales team who attended the World Kickboxing Championships 2018 in Greece.

 The Vale of Neath Gliding Club operates from a grass airfield for gliding close to the village. where tuition can be given under the guidance of British Gliding Association qualified instructors.
 The Rhigos mountain is also a popular spot for paragliders due to the excellent thermal conditions and views.
 Cyclists are also often found in and around Rhigos.
 The route up the mountain forms part of competitions and meets for clubs from all over the UK, such as the Junior Tour of Wales and is considered to be a scenic but particularly challenging climb.
 It has been quoted as being one of the most beautiful and challenging ascents in the whole of Wales.